Our Permanent Exhibition

 South African Holocaust & Genocide Foundation Exhibitions

-Download our brochure of available SAHGF exhibitions to loan and use for educational programmes.
-Contact delca@jhbholocaust.co.za or
+For more information about our available SAHGF exhibitions to loan and use for educational programmes, contact jordan@jhbholocaust.co.za or